 So how do you go about it?

 If you are just starting out, you can get ads on your site from Google AdSense.
-You just have to fill in a form and so long as they approve you, you can start putting ads on your sites.
+You just have to fill in a form and, so long as they approve you, you can start putting ads on your blog straight away.
 My experience with Google AdSense was I didn’t make loads of money – my RPM was about $1 – but it was better than nothing, and I didn’t do a lot to optimise my ads, so you can probably do better.

 I am currently with Mediavine and I can’t recommend them highly enough.
 The sign-up process is super smooth, they are incredibly helpful, and they do all the backend work so there’s no tricky tech stuff to worry about.
 AND they have an awesome Facebook community too.
-My RPM hovers somewhere between $9.50 and $15.25, depending on the day, and I have done very little to optimise my ads, so you can almost certainly get more if you work at it.
+RPMs are typically $10+ when you first start out and once you’ve optimised your ads, they will be even better than that!

 How to earn lots of money with advertising

 The only two things you need are a good ad network and lots and lots of pageviews.
 As far as a good ad network is concerned, I can highly recommend Mediavine (though there are other good ones out there).
 As far as getting the page views, the only way I have found to consistently grow my blog and get good page views month in, month out is through SEO.
-You can find 11 easy tips to boost your blog’s SEO here.
+You can find my beginner’s guide to SEO here.
 But do bear in mind if you have a very niche blog, you may never be able to get the kind of page views needed to make a good income with advertising.
 The good news is there are plenty of other ways even a very niche blog with low page views can make a good income.

 Find out more…